junaidaslam1/dag-task-generator/README.md

+*All of the scripts are self explanatory in their syntax.
+The comments on the crucial points are inserted.*

 # DAG Generator Tool (generate_typed_hetero_workload.py)

 This software is a collection of computer programs whose purpose is to help the random generation of directed acyclic graph (DAG) structures while adding